GoTrendier raises $3.5 million to take on Spanish-language fashion marketplaces

 Sound familiar?
 Businesses like Poshmark and GoTrendier have no actual inventory, which allows the companies to take on less of a risk by having smaller overhead costs.
 In turn, the company acts as more of a social community for fashion exchanges.

 In order to make money, Poshmark takes a flat commission of $2.95 for sales under $15.
-For anything more than that, the seller keeps 80% of their sale and Poshmark takes a 20% commission.
-Poshmark also owes its success to the socially connected shopping experience it created and the audience building features available to sellers – as detailed in this Harvard Business School study.
-GoTrendier has a similar commission pricing strategy, taking 20% off plus an additional nine pesos (about 48 cents in US currency) for all purchases.
+For anything more than that, the seller keeps 80 percent of their sale and Poshmark takes a 20 percent commission.
+Poshmark also owes its success to the socially connected shopping experience it created and the audience building features available to sellers — as detailed in this Harvard Business School study.
+GoTrendier has a similar commission pricing strategy, taking 20 percent off plus an additional nine pesos (about 48 cents in U.S. currency) for all purchases.
 The service also takes advantage of social media and sharing features to help connect and engage its fashion-loving community.

-But these companies are also largely venture backed.
-In the case of GoTrendier, the round gave shareholder entry to Ataria, a Peruvian fund that invests in early stage tech companies with high earning potential.
-Existing investors Banco Sabadell and IGNIA reinforced their position, along with Barcelona-based investors Antai Venture Builder, Bonsai Venture Capital, and Pedralbes Partners.
+But these companies are also largely venture-backed.
+In the case of GoTrendier, the round gave shareholder entry to Ataria, a Peruvian fund that invests in early-stage tech companies with high earning potential.
+Existing investors Banco Sabadell and IGNIA reinforced their position, along with Barcelona-based investors Antai Venture Builder, Bonsai Venture Capital and Pedralbes Partners.

 GoTrendier amassed a user base of 1.3 million buyers and sellers throughout its four years of existence.
 The service operates in Mexico and Colombia, and will use its newest capital to launch in Chile — another market Cabido says is experiencing high demand for a secondhand fashion buying and selling service.

 Online marketplace companies are growing in Latin America as smartphone adoption and digital banking services multiply in the region.
 But international expansion has proven to be an issue.
-Enjoei, a similar fashion marketplace that owns the market share in Brazil, had a botched attempt at expanding to Argentina due to Portugese-Spanish language barriers and eventually determined that Brazil was a large enough market to build its business in.
-Thus carving out an opportunity for companies like GoTrendier that offer the same services to dominate the surrounding Spanish-speaking markets in Latin America.
+Enjoei, a similar fashion marketplace that owns the market share in Brazil, had a botched attempt at expanding to Argentina due to Portugese-Spanish language barriers and eventually determined that Brazil was a large enough market in which to build its business — thus carving out an opportunity for companies like GoTrendier that offer the same services to dominate the surrounding Spanish-speaking markets in Latin America.

 Many have remarked that Latin America’s tech scene is filled with copycats — or companies that emulate the business models of American or European startups and bring the same service to their home market.
 In order to secure bigger foreign investment checks, founders from growing tech regions like Latin America certainly must invent proprietary technologies.
 Yet there’s still value — and capital — in so-called copycat businesses.
 Why?
 Because the users are there and in some cases it’s just easier to start up.